ludus-leonis/FreeBeeGee/docs/datamodel.md

 `b`
 : An array of IDs of *piece*.
 Each entry corresponds to one asset of type `badge`.
 Those are usually displayed in their label.

+`f`
+: An bitarray of flags of a *piece*.
+Depending on the *piece* the bits can represent different options/features/modes active for it.

 ### Special pieces

 A *piece* with `id` and `a` set to `ZZZZZZZZ` represents the (laser)pointer.
 There can only be one on the table.